 After three such powerfully emotional movements, the remainder of the cantata comes almost as an anti-climax.
 The journey must continue and the narrative be completed of course; but is it artistically credible to return the listener convincingly to a state of grace, faith and blissful harmony with God after such a distractedly emotional and operatic beginning?
 Bach does his best and, as we shall see, could hardly have been unaware of the magnitude of the aesthetic problem he faced.

 The function of the alto recitative is to prepare us for the inevitable emotional u-turn.
 It is a consoling little sermon aimed at comforting the soul, but does it convince us?
-Compose yourself---- it instructs us---- Jesus still works miracles and faithful eyes may yet behold the Lord′s gift of salvation----though fulfilment may seem so far away, you can rely upon His promise.
+Compose yourself—- it instructs us—- Jesus still works miracles and faithful eyes may yet behold the Lord′s gift of salvation—-though fulfillment may seem so far away, you can rely upon His promise.
 It seems that these words articulated through a short eight-bar secco recitative are all that is required to calm the frantic and console the hysterical.
-We cannot discount the possibility that the excessively baroque imagery of the initial movements might have been seen, by C18 congregations, more as a metaphor and less realistically than Bach′s setting suggests to us today.
+We cannot discount the possibility that the excessively baroque imagery of the initial movements might have been seen, by eighteenth century congregations, more as a metaphor and less realistically than Bach′s setting suggests to us today.
 Nevertheless, he set the texts vividly and took them very seriously, and it is difficult for us not to do the same when confronted with music of this consequence.